-Students may apply while coursework is in progress – all prerequisites and bachelor’s degree need to be completed by end of summer term of 2020 for admission in fall of 2020.
+Students may apply while coursework is in progress – all prerequisites and bachelor’s degree need to be completed by end of summer term for admission in fall semester.
 AP credit for coursework will be considered if listed on transcript and accepted by the undergraduate institution.

 Notes on Human Physiology I and II Course Sequence: A total of 8 semester hours of HUMAN-based Physiology and Anatomy are required by the program.
 Course designed for health professions are highly preferred.
 Please check with advisors/instructors at your institution to identify courses that fit these requirements.
 If a general anatomy or physiology course is taken, 80% of the course content must be based on human systems.
 Most students fulfill this course sequence by taking:

 OPTION 1: Human Anatomy and Physiology I and Human Anatomy and Physiology II